RaresC21/Profile/README.md

 <img src="images/billiards.png" alt="hi" class="inline"/>

 For more details on the reduction from volume to sampling and chaos and billiards, see [here](https://github.com/RaresC21/Profile/blob/master/pdf/Deterministic_Volume_Approximation.pdf)

+### Range Queries

+Range queries are a fundamental operation used in many applications, especially as database queries.
+Here, we restrict ourselves to queries on a static, one-dimensional array, X. A classic example includes finding the minimum entry in a contiguous subarray.
+More generally, we are given some fixed function f, and a sequence of queries (l,r) to compute f(X[l], X[l+1], ..., X[r]).
+Most data structures preprocess the array to determine the value of f for a particular subset P of ranges.
+To answer any query, they simply merge the solutions from a subset of precomputed ranges in P.

+For instance, consider the range sum problem.
+Here, the function f simply takes the sum of its inputs.
+We may compute the sum of all prefixed of the array: P[i] = X[1] + X[2] + ... + X[i].
+Then, given a query (l,r) the answer is simply P[r] - P[l-1].
+This partitioning scheme makes use of the fact that summation has an inverse, subtraction.
+We are interested in a broader class of functions.
+To answer any query (l,r) we are only allowed to use precomputed ranges which form a partition of (l,r).

+I have worked on finding better partitioning schemes.
+Given an array of length n, we require O(n log n) preprocessing time to compute solutions to various ranges, and O(1) time to answer any query afterwards.
+More [details](https://github.com/RaresC21/Data-Structures/blob/master/NovelRangeQuery/Range_Queries.pdf), and an [implementation](https://github.com/RaresC21/Data-Structures/blob/master/NovelRangeQuery/NovelRangeQuery.cpp).